This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Buy & try guarantee: With some limitations, consumers can return tires for a full refund within 30 days of purchase.
+Buy & try guarantee: With some limitations, consumers can return tires for a full refund within 30 days of purchase.

-- Specialty tires: Firestone offers both performance and off-road specialty tires for consumers looking for more than passenger vehicle tires.
+Specialty tires: Firestone offers both performance and off-road specialty tires for consumers looking for more than passenger vehicle tires.
 Specialty tires can be searched via the website.

-- Search tool: Finding the perfect tire is easy.
+Search tool: Finding the perfect tire is easy.
 Consumers can search on several criteria, including vehicle, tire size or name.

-- Convenient locations: Firestone offers tires and service centers at factory owned locations and through independent shops.
+Convenient locations: Firestone offers tires and service centers at factory owned locations and through independent shops.

-- Financing: The Firestone credit card offers easy financing for new tires or auto services with a competitive APR and special offers.
+Financing: The Firestone credit card offers easy financing for new tires or auto services with a competitive APR and special offers.

-- Best for Sports car and high-end vehicle drivers, extreme performance, touring, winter, run-flats, light truck and SUV drivers and passenger vehicle drivers.
+Best for: Sports car and high-end vehicle drivers, extreme performance, touring, winter, run-flats, light truck and SUV drivers and passenger vehicle drivers.

-Firestone Tires Company Profile
+Firestone Tires Company Information